icinganalysis/icinganalysis.github.io/content/NACA-TN-3338.md

 ![Figure 9](images/naca-tn-3338/Figure9.png)

-After the blotter paper was exposed to dye spray, the paper was analyzed for dye concentration.
+After the blotter paper was exposed to water spray with dye in it, the paper was analyzed for dye concentration.

 ![Figure 12](images/naca-tn-3338/Figure12.png)